raspy135/serialmidi/README.md

 I made this since useful Hairless MIDI Serial bridge program stopped working with OS X Catalina.

+I can process most of MIDI messages and latency can be adjusted.
+I could archive very low latency (probably less than 5ms) so far.

 ## Quickstart
 ```
 # Serial MIDI Bridge